strataghyst/insight-gulden-ui/README.md

 # *insight*

-*insight* is an open-source bitcoin blockchain explorer with complete REST and websocket APIs.
+*insight* is an open-source Gulden blockchain explorer with complete REST and websocket APIs.
 Insight runs in NodeJS, uses AngularJS for the front-end and LevelDB for storage.